Fluctuations of the 2-spin SSK model with magnetic field: Main results and notation

 \section{Main results and notation}

-Our results concern fluctuations of the free energy, the overlap between two independent copies of $\sigma \in \ss^{N-1}$ distributed according to the Gibbs measure associated to the SSK Hamiltonian (''replicas") and overlap between a replica and the external field $v$.
+Our results concern fluctuations of the free energy, the overlap between two independent copies of $\sigma \in \ss^{N-1}$ distributed according to the Gibbs measure associated to the SSK Hamiltonian (``replicas'') and the overlap between a replica and the external field $v$.
 Our results are different depending on the scaling behavior of the magnetic field and inverse temperature.
 We therefore organize our results into the three different scaling regimes.
 The first regime is characterized by Gaussian fluctuations.
-In this regime, either the temperature is high or the magnetic field does not tend to $0$ too quickly -- this is quantified by the assumption \eqref{eqn:mr-gauss-1} below.
+In this regime, either the temperature is high or the magnetic field does not tend to $0$ too quickly -- this is quantified by the assumption \eqref{eqn:gaussianassumption} below.
+These Gaussian results are collected in Section \ref{sec:mr-gauss}.
 The other regimes are the cases of intermediate ($h \sim N^{-1/6}$) and microscopic ($h \sim N^{-1/2}$) magnetic fields and low temperature.
+The results in this regimes are collected in Sections \ref{sec:mr-int} and \ref{sec:mr-micro}, respectively.
 Before stating our results we organize the notation of the paper in the following section for convenient reference.